dmitriz/webpack-wish-list/README.md

 ```
 ### My wishes:
 - Keep it shorter!
 Examples to follow: `git`, `npm`.
 - Show me max 5 most useful options.
 Hide the rest into more advanced options.
 Let me see them with `webpack -h`.
-Currently `-h` has no additional effect.
 - Tell me clear and in RED, so I know what the real problem is:
 ```sh
 $ No webpack.config.js found.